Pickled Vegetables

 Do you need to boil vinegar for pickling?

-The short answer is no. However, I would highly recommend you boil the pickling solution before using it because it helps the flavors blend together better.
+The short answer is no. However, I would highly recommend boiling the pickling solution before using it because it helps the flavors blend together better.
+I’ve made pickled vegetables with and without boiling the solution, and the vegetables taste a lot better with boiled liquid.

 What is the key to quick pickle vegetables?

-The key to a quick pickle vegetable is the size you cut your vegetables and the type of vegetables you use.
+The key to a quick pickle vegetable in my experience is the size you cut your vegetables and the type of vegetables you use.
 Smaller vegetable pieces will pickle faster than larger vegetable pieces.
 I cut my vegetables pretty small, so these vegetables will pickle in a few hours.

 You can eat pickled vegetables with almost anything.
 In Vietnamese culture, we use pickled vegetables as a way to balance out some of the richer flavors in our dishes.
 Some examples of Vietnamese dishes that utilize pickled vegetables are: Bun Cha Hanoi, Bo Luc Lac, Banh Mi, and Com Suon or Com Tam in general.